isc-projects/stork/doc/usage.rst

 IP addresses and/or delegated prefixes to the clients.
 There may be one or more IP reservations for each host.

+The ``Hostname`` column contains an optional hostname reservation, i.e. the hostname assigned to the particular client by the DHCP servers via the Hostname or Client FQDN option.

 The ``Global/Subnet`` column contains the prefixes of the subnets to which the reserved IP addresses and prefixes belong.
 If the reservation is global, i.e. is valid for all configured subnets of the given server, the word "global" is shown